 1. Side Mounted

-The majority of traditional rifle scopes that you put on and AK-47s are typically side mounted.
-Meaning, they are utilizing a scope base that is been drilled into the side of the receiver that is secured in a way that still allows the dust cover to be removed for cleaning without affecting the zero of the rifle scope.
+The majority of traditional rifle scopes that you put on an AK-47s are typically side mounted.
+Meaning, they are utilizing a scope base that is been drilled into the side of the receiver, that is secured in a way that still allows the dust cover to be removed for cleaning without affecting the zero of the rifle scope.

 The only trade-offs to this method of mounting a scope is the increased weight and bulk, and the increased height above the bore axis that you get from having to clear the dust cover.
 This is the most balanced and arguably the most effective way to mount an optic to an AK-47.
 In fact, this is the way that virtually all Russian AK-47s utilize optics.

 To make the most out of this method of mounting, try to keep as low-profile a mount as possible that minimizes the distance between the bottom of the rail and the dust cover.
 Also, try to get this mount professionally installed because it’s very easy to interfere with the internals of the gun if you drill too far.

 2. Dustcover Mounting

 While not as common anymore, many people have taken to mounting picatinny rails to the dust cover of their AK to get a low-profile scope mounted.
 While this seems like an obvious place to put a scope, it comes with several problems that have to be dealt with.